alex-mas/MyWiki/readme.md

 # MyWiki

-Electron application that allows you to create local wikis with ease.
+Electron application that allows you to create wikis with ease and store them locally.

 ![](showcase.gif)

 ### Features
-* Create as many wikis as you want
-* Create/edit/remove articles
-* Customize background
+* WYSIWYG editor that supports most common text editing formats and allows linking videos and images.
 * Support for multiple languages
     * English
     * Spanish
     * Catalan
-* ML powered search bar
+* ML powered search bar.
-* Plugin system
+* The app is customizable via the Plugin system
-    * Editor plugins
-    * Wiki plugins

-### Tech Stack

-* React
-* Typescript
-* Electron

 ### Install from source